d-bl/MAE-gf/docs/counting-snow/index.md

 ### Choose stitches

 The last step is choose stitches for a thread diagram.
-To prepare for tha step we can interpret the diagrams as thread diagrams and use the droste page of GroundForge.
+To prepare for that step we can interpret the diagrams as thread diagrams and use the droste page of GroundForge.
 We can analyse the stitches by marking them with blobs.
 Below two solutions for one snowflake:

 ![](blobs.svg)